 Project SHIELD Workshop

-The Project SHIELD Workshop aims to build connections across the Earth Hazard community, identify critical research gaps and challenges, and engage with stakeholders.
+The inaugural Project SHIELD Workshop was held on May 7, 2026.
+The goals of this initiative are to build connections across the Earth hazard community, identify critical research gaps and challenges, and engage with stakeholders.
+More details summarizing this event are coming soon.

 About Project SHIELD